Zepeng-Mu/pyGenomeTracks/README.md

 3 directories, 35 files
 ```

 The `tracks` directory is the key folder here.
-This is where all the track classes in PyGenomeTracks files are located.
+This is where all the track classes in PyGenomeTracks are located.
 Track classes can only be recognized in the `.ini` file if the corresponding track class is located in this folder.
 This is also the place where we can put customized track classes.
 For more details see [here](https://pygenometracks.readthedocs.io/en/latest/content/adding-new-tracks.html).

 ### Copy SashimiBigwig track class to `tracks` folder
 Suppose you are in the folder for this cloned repo (NOT the installed PyGenomeTracks package):